Halloween II (1981 film): Plot

-After finding Mrs. Alves dead, strapped to a gurney with an empty IV needle in her arm draining all of her blood out of her body, Jimmy turns to run to go for help but he slips in a pool of her blood and knocks himself unconscious, giving himself a concussion.
-Meanwhile, Loomis is informed that Michael broke into the local elementary school earlier.
+After finding Mrs. Alves dead, strapped to a gurney with an empty IV needle in her arm draining all of her blood out of her body, Jimmy turns to go for help but slips in a pool of her blood and knocks himself unconscious, giving himself a concussion.
+Meanwhile, Loomis is informed that Michael broke into the local elementary school earlier that day.
 He discovers a drawing of a family with a knife stabbed into the figure of "sister", and clues connecting Michael to Samhain and the occult, which might explain his apparent indestructibility.
 His colleague Marion Chambers arrives to escort him back to Smith's Grove on the governor's orders and under the enforcement of a US Marshal Terrence Gummell.
 On the way, Marion tells Loomis that Laurie is Michael's younger sister; she was put up for adoption after the death of Michael's parents, with the records sealed to protect the family.

 Realizing that Michael is after Laurie and being told she was brought to Haddonfield Memorial Hospital, Loomis forces Gummell at gunpoint to drive back to Haddonfield.
 Jill finally finds Laurie, only to be killed by Michael, who then pursues Laurie through the hospital.
 She manages to escape to the parking lot and hides in a car.
-Jimmy regains consciousness and soon arrives and tries to start and drive the car to safety, but passes out again due to the concussion sustained from the slip and fall causing the horn to blare, attracting Michael's attention.
+Jimmy regains consciousness and soon arrives and tries to start and drive the car to safety, but passes out again from the concussion, causing the horn to blare, which attracts Michael's attention.
 Loomis, Marion, and Gummell reach the hospital just in time to save Laurie by letting her back into the building and locking Michael out.
-Almost immediately after, Michael breaks into the hospital, seemingly by walking through its glass door, and Loomis shoots Michael until he falls down, seemingly dead.
-While Marion is calling the police on Gummell's radio, the marshal tries to check Michael's pulse as Loomis warns him to stay away, knowing he isn't dead.
+However, Michael breaks into the hospital by walking through the glass door, and Loomis shoots Michael until he falls down, seemingly dead.
+While Marion is calling the police on Gummell's radio, the marshal tries to check Michael's pulse as Loomis warns him to stay away, knowing he is not dead.
 Michael revives and slits Gummell's throat with a scalpel.

 Loomis and Laurie run into an operating room, where he gives her Gummell's gun before being stabbed by Michael.
 Laurie then shoots Michael in both of his eyes, blinding him.
 As he swings the scalpel around the space violently, the two fill the room with flammable gas.
 Loomis orders Laurie to get out before igniting the gas, immolating himself and Michael in an explosion.
-Laurie watches as Michael, engulfed in flames, emerges from the fire before finally collapsing.
-The next day, she is transferred to another hospital, traumatized but alive.
+Laurie watches as Michael, engulfed in flames, emerges from the fire before finally collapsing dead.
+The next morning, she is transferred to another hospital, traumatized but alive.